microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/notebook_post_sections.md

 ## <a name="example"></a>Exemplo
 ##### <a name="request"></a>Solicitação
-Veja a seguir um exemplo da solicitação.
+Este é um exemplo da solicitação.
 <!-- {
   "blockType": "request",
   "name": "create_section_from_notebook"